-In the First Year First Semester, students should follow the Core Subjects and are required to select any three Subjects offered by the Departments in the Faculty.
+In the First Year First Semester, students should follow the Compulsory Subjects and are required to select in addition any three Subjects offered by the Departments in the Faculty.

-In the First Year Second Semester, students are required to continue the same subjects followed in the First Year First Semester together with core subjects.
+In the First Year Second Semester, students are required to continue the same subjects followed in the First Year First Semester together with Compulsory Subjects.

-In the Second Year First Semester, students who are selected for Honors Degrees should follow three course units of the Major subject and one course unit from another subject as Minor.
-In addition, students should continue following Core Subjects.
+In the Second Year First Semester, students who are selected for Honours Degrees should follow three course units of the Major subject and one course unit from another subject as Minor.
+In addition, students should continue following Compulsory Subjects.